NickAkincilar/SQL_to_Snowflake_Export_Tool/README.md

 Windows export utility to automatically transfer entire set of tables & data from following database platforms to Snowflake.

+**This utility is not intended to run on the DB server itself so please install it on a stand-alone machine that has connections to all your sources.**

+Below are the Supported Sources:

 - **Microsoft SQL**
 - **Oracle   -  (*Requires Oracle OLEDB 64-bit Driver found [here](https://www.oracle.com/database/technologies/odac-downloads.html)***)
+- **RedShift**
 - **SAP Hana - (*Requires Hana ODBC Client found [here](https://tools.hana.ondemand.com/#hanatools)***)
 - **MySQL**
 - **Postres  -  (*Requires PostGre ODBC Driver found [here](https://www.postgresql.org/ftp/odbc/versions/msi/)***)